Understanding your hospital stay

 - Your treatments/tests/appointments

-- What health improvements you need to be able to leave the hospital
+- What health improvements you need to make before you can leave the hospital

-- What arrangements you will need to make before leaving the hospital
+- What arrangements you'll need to make before leaving the hospital

 You need to present two pieces of personal ID, one with a photograph and one with your mailing address.
 In addition to two pieces of personal ID, bring along any other health insurance ID card (e.g. extended health care) that you have.
 If your hospital admission is due to a work-related injury or illness, bring your WorkSafeBC claim number.